Princess Saljan: In the Book of Dede Korkut

 Kan Turali then finds a girl who he thinks meets his standards, Saljan, although her father was the infidel king of Trebizond.
 Kan Turali rides off to the Byzantine castle, where he has to face all sorts of challenges including having to kill a lion, a bull, and a savage black camel to win the hand of the king's daughter Princess Saljan.
 After refusing to enter the bridal's tent before receiving his parents' blessing, Kan Turali heads for the land of the Oghuz with his betrothed.
-After regretting to give his daughter to Kan Turali, the king of Trebizond sends an army to kill the couple.
+After regretting giving his daughter to Kan Turali, the king of Trebizond sends an army to kill the couple.
 Caught off guard, Kan Turali is nearly about to die in the fight and Princess Saljan saves him, as while Kan Turali sleeps, Saljan realises that other potential suitors for her may come and kill Kan Turali.
 Therefore, she takes Turali's horse and dons his armour and spear, and takes a high ground to be on the lookout for enemies.
 Saljan eventually wakes up Kan Turali after her father's soldiers arrive, saying: Wake up!
 Raise your head, O warrior!

 The foe has come, the enemy is here!

 Why do you sleep?
 Arise, warrior!

 My part was to rouse you; yours, to fight and show your skill.

 Saljan fights off her father's soldiers and saves Turali's life.
 This leaves Kan Turali furious as he has been saved by a woman.
 He threatens to kill her, whereupon she promises not to boast about saving him, but still, he is furious.
 Annoyed, she asks if they could handle the matter with their bows.
 She shoots first and fails to kill him because she failed to remove her finger from the arrow that she was holding.
-The couple embraces and reconciles after they now learn that they truly love each other and it is impossible for either of them to kill each other.
+The couple embraces and reconciles after they now learn that they truly love each other and neither of them can't kill each other.
 Returning to the Oghuz lands, away from the infidels, they hold a grand wedding feast where Dede Korkut sings the sixth legend (this story).

-TV adaptation

-This section documents her adaptation into Diriliş: Ertuğrul and Kuruluş: Osman, where she is known as 'Selcan Hatun'.
-All information relating to Selcan's husband Gündoğdu and sister Gökçe is also documented here.

-Background

-Selcan Hatun was shown in Diriliş: Ertuğrul as the orphaned daughter of Alptekin Bey, who was killed by Süleyman Şah as a punishment for a failed revolt.
-She, along with her younger sister, Gökçe Hatun, were then adopted and raised by Süleyman Şah and his wife, Hayme Hatun, alongside their children, Gündoğdu, Sungurtekin, Ertuğrul and Dundar.
-Selcan was later married to Suleyman Sah's eldest son, Gündoğdu Bey.